Doujin STG – 2010 Roundtable Interview

 ZUN: Not too many choices there, right?

-Takasaka: Yeah, in Japan there’s only a handful of books published in the last 10 years. (laughs)
+Takasaka: Yeah, there’s only been a handful of books published in the last 10 years. (laughs)

 Rikage: I definitely feel that creating games comes easily, too.
 And of course I personally like shooting games.
 I also like the background story and world that makes up a shooting game.
 You aren’t just making a simple movie, but are doing something relatively interactive, and the sense of immersion can be very high.